 Copenhagen chest of drawers | @renovating_wynd_house

 A yellow accent chair, small sofa, or chaise can add a fun and engaging touch to a children’s bedroom, perfect for reading time.
-Draw on this lively shade for inspiration when selecting art to decorate the walls — tying the whole space together effortlessly.
+Draw on this lively shade for inspiration when selecting art to decorate the walls, tying the whole space together beautifully.

 Bevel bedside table | @myhomeat122

-For a calming look, opt for tactile textiles, such as cushions or throws in your preferred shade of yellow to add a touch of vibrancy.
+For a calming look, opt for tactile textiles, such as pillows or throws, in your preferred shade of yellow to add a touch of vibrancy.
 Combine with more soothing, restful colours to keep the room relaxed for when you are ready to unwind.

 Using yellow in the dining room